LawrenceHunt/CV/README.md

 ## Lawrence Hunt
-*Former Advertising Creative looking for a new challenge as a Jr Full-Stack Developer*
+*Junior Full-Stack Developer*

+I get most excited about projects where I can work in the full stack.
+In my final 2 weeks at Makers Academy I built a

 For five years I have worked in the creative departments of some leading ad agencies, first as a Copywriter and then as an Art Director.
 Now, after graduating from Europe's top coding bootcamp, I'm hooked on programming - and looking to apply my full range of skills to building great online experiences.

 Ambitious and team-driven, I'm confident in my ability to contribute from day one and pick up new technologies quickly.
+BACK THIS UP - 2 WEEKS BUILT A FULL STACK PROJECT -
 I am looking for a Junior Full Stack role in an agile environment where my creative experience will be valued, and I can continue to learn as quickly as I have been.

+I .

 [Makers Academy](#makers) | [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Awards](#awards) | [Experience](#experience) | [Interests](#interests) | [Blog](https://medium.com/@lawrencehunt)